 We highlight several retirement planning tools that can ease the stress of planning and help you understand how retirement might unfold for you.
 These are all found online, so you don’t need to be a spreadsheet expert or install any software.
 Plus, most of these tools are free, so you can gain insight without too much of a commitment.

 Retirement Income Calculators

 Retirement calculators help you understand when you can retire, how much you can afford to spend, and more.
-They answer the big-picture questions as you approach retirement, and they usually account for inflation, taxes, investment returns, and other essential elements of the process.
+They answer big-picture questions as you approach retirement, and they usually account for inflation, taxes, investment returns, and other essential elements of the process.

 Depending on how much time and energy you want to spend, you have several choices.
-No calculator is perfect, but running multiple what-if scenarios with a calculator helps you understand which decisions have the biggest impact on your retirement.
+No calculator is perfect, but running multiple "what if" scenarios with a calculator helps you understand which decisions have the biggest impact on your retirement.

 Family-owned New Retirement offers a robust retirement calculator with an impressive level of customization.
 You can provide details about assets and income—all found within each menu item under “My Plan” on the website—for yourself and a partner, such as:

 - Pension income (or a lump sum payout)